jinjiaacademy/100DaysOfCode/README.md

 # 100DaysOfCode
-Learning how to code in Python and improving programming design and logic
+Learning how to code in Python and improving programming design and logic ability